 Story Massage for Teenage Girls

 The session focussed on “Who Am I?” and “What I Can Do?” in life.
 Students were paired and they asked each other questions and talked openly to each other.
 To build confidence, the facilitators asked the girls to close their eyes and to think of one thing they do best.
 Then they were asked about their future.
 What did they see themselves doing in the next 3 years?
 Where did they see themselves in 15 years?
-Although interrupted by such cultural norms as a cow wandering across the field (below) the girls were keen to participate in sharing life experiences through Story Massage.
+Although interrupted by such cultural norms as a cow wandering across the field (below) the girls were keen to participate in sharing life experiences through massage stories.

 The session was attended by 35 teenagers who sat in a large circle in the grounds of the school (below).
 The leaders introduced our 10 basic Story Massage strokes and the girls had great fun singing Twinkle, Twinkle, Little Star in English and sharing the massage moves.